What will the change mean for students?

 Many students who initially enroll in upgrading intend to continue on to other programs.

-How will this affect community campuses?
+How will this affect community campus students?

 The territory’s 11 campuses will remain vital and vibrant players at the college and in the university transition.